Training program for cross-country skiing: Become a better skier

 It's the weekend, you’ve got time off and are going on a long ski run.
 Ideally both days if you have the time and opportunity to do so, but the most important thing is to have at least one ski run of up to three hours.
 These should be on roller skis if the aim is to train for the winter.

 Long, easy ski run

-Roller skis are the most ski-like form of training you can do and probably the activity that will best prepare you for the forthcoming ski season.
-This long session should be easy and preferably last 2–3 hours.
+Roller skis are the most ski-like form of training you can do, and probably the activity that will best prepare you for the forthcoming ski season.
+This long session should be easy and preferably last for 2–3 hours.
 Intensity: Talking pace.